Experienced Tax Consultants

-Tax planning for business or for individuals and families is an ongoing process to reduce the overall taxes owing by the business and ultimately by the owners and family.
-When setting up and running a business, a team consisting of a professional accountant and Canadian tax and business lawyers is paramount as an effective tax reduction strategy.
-Tax law is constantly changing and our Toronto tax firm will ensure that you are up to date on income tax rules and regulations affecting your small business and corporation.
+When setting up and running a business, having a team consisting of a professional accountant and Canadian tax and business lawyers is paramount as an effective tax reduction strategy.
+Tax law is constantly changing, and our tax consultants will ensure that you are up to date on tax rules and regulations affecting your small business and corporation.
 We provide expert Canadian income tax advice and assistance with:

 - Incorporations and shareholders agreements